ga67vib/Algorithms-For-Stochastic-Games/README.md

 ### Pueue

 Download pueue (follow instructions here https://github.com/Nukesor/pueue) for the fsttcs runscript.
 It is an awesome utility for parallelizing commands.

+Common bugs: If not found, add the appropriate folder to PATH, e.g. PATH=$PATH:/home/maxi/.cargo/bin

 Then execute '''pueued -d''', which starts the pueue daemon and makes it listen for tasks.
 Configure pueue as described here: https://github.com/Nukesor/pueue/wiki/Configuration and here https://github.com/Nukesor/pueue/wiki/Groups, setting the number of parallel tasks and using groups to ensure every task has a single CPU.